SpaceKatt/CSPLN/scripts/README.txt

 update_readme.py

     Description:
-        Updates README.txt file in current directory.
+        Updates README.txt file in the specified directory.

     Inputs:
-        Functions that share its directory. (discover_functions automatically)
+        Functions that are in the specified directory. discover_functions() detects them automatically.

     Outputs:
         README.txt file, with Scope&&Details listed.
-            Covers functions in current directory.
+            Covers functions in specified directory.

     Currently:

     To Do:
-        Include story.txt in the README.

     Done:
         Update readme file with current functions&&their docstrings.